Sigma711/LRU-Algorithm/README.md

 #### LRU (Least Recently Used) Simulation

-It was an final assignment of my Data Structure course in the third term of college, so I spent five minutes thinking and half an hour coding for the project with C++17.
+It was an final assignment of my "Data Structure and Algorithm Analysis" course in the third term of college, so I spent five minutes thinking and half an hour coding for the project with C++17.

 I chose LRU (Least Recently Used) algorithm for the project, because when I was learning Operating System by myself I